 Diuretics are drugs that promote diuresis; a process that leads to increased production of urine.
 The purpose of every diuretic is to promote water loss.

-Of course, there are many types of diuretic such as thiazide diuretics, potassium-sparing diuretics, and osmotic diuretics.
+There are many other different types of diuretic such as thiazide diuretics, potassium-sparing diuretics, and osmotic diuretics.
 Here though, we focus on loop diuretics.
 Loop diuretics achieve their diuretic effect by acting on the ascending limb of the loop of Henle; a part of the nephron named after the acclaimed German physician and anatomist, Friedrich Gustav Jakob Henle (1809-1885).

 Examples of loop diuretics include:

 Edema is the common thread that weaves its way through each indication.
 Edema refers to the accumulation of fluid in certain parts of the body.
 The more fluid build-up, the more “swelling” manifests (the word “edema” takes its name from the Greek to mean “swelling”).

 With these indications in mind, let’s learn more about the mechanism of loop diuretics; how they manage to promote diuresis and eliminate edematous states.